JacDo/Indonesia/README.md

     Use GAM on training and testing set
 1. `coromap.traveldist.indo`: cleans and prepares rasters as covariates
     1. travel time: Distance to nearest airport, interpolate missing islands
-    1. java: Dummy for location on Java/Bali
+    1. population: GHS data for Indonesia
     1. distance to  Java/Bali: Euclidean distance to the respective islands
     1. traffic density: Obtained from ArcMap
 1. `coromap.model_input`: prepares the data for the INLA